How do I apply for housing?

 The official date to move into residence halls is posted each academic year on Castleton's academic calendar.

-If you have or need a housing accommodation, please contact Gerry Volpe in the Academic Support Center (Babcock Hall - First Floor) (802) 468-1428.
+If you have or need a housing accommodation, please contact Gerry Volpe, Coordinator of Disability Services in the Academic Support Center (Babcock Hall - First Floor) (802) 468-1428.

 Smoking is not permitted in any campus building including the residence halls.